Automatic Allow Rule Generation

 2. The second rule will prevent modifying files in directories that start with ‘/etc/cron’.

-Following its creation, the policy was applied to a configuration profile, then assigned to an Endpoint.
+Following its creation, the policy was applied to a configuration profile and then assigned to an Endpoint.
 To learn how this was done please see the following articles:

 Alert Generation